 Here are my 11 best tips to help you better balance your blood sugar with diet and lifestyle upgrades.

-1 – Avoid foods and drinks that are mostly sugar
+1. Avoid food and drinks that are mostly sugar

 First things first.
 If a food or drink is mostly sugar, please try to reduce, or even cut it out of your diet.
 I’m talking sweetened beverages (e.g. soda pop, juice, energy drinks, candy, etc.).
 Many desserts, breakfasts, and even seemingly-healthy choices like some granola bars often have a lot of sugar.

-Significantly reducing these will give you the most bang for your buck when it comes to better blood sugar levels.
+Significantly reducing these will give you the quickest results when it comes to better blood sugar levels.
 That’s why it’s my number one recommendation – I’ve even written a whole blog post about the benefits of cutting back on sugar.

 Your body digests starches by breaking them down into sugar.
 By reducing the amount of sugars and starches (carbohydrates) you eat, you can reduce that blood sugar spike that happens right after you eat.
 This has been shown in many studies.